|Handbook > Policies > Exam/Grade/Evaluation Policies|

 Evaluations requested by the University of Virginia School of Medicine for feedback assessment concerning faculty, courses, clerkships, selectives, or electives as well as school-wide evaluations (e.g., AAMC Graduation Questionnaire) must be completed before graduation.

 Students must complete course or clerkship requirements before advancing to the next level.
-All preclinical courses and USMLE Step 1 must be completed prior to taking core clerkships.
-All core clerkship requirements must be completed before elective/selective credits can be earned.
+All preclinical courses and USMLE Step 1 must be completed prior to taking the Transition Course (Introduction to Clerkships) and core clerkships.
+All core clerkship requirements must be completed before elective credits can be earned.